The Seljuk Han of Anatolia

 Sahibiye Fountain (1266) and Medrese (1267) in Kayseri

-Gök Medrese in Sivas (1271),
+Gök Medrese in Sivas (1271)

-Covered with open courtyard (COC)
+Covered section with an open courtyard (COC)

 Covered section is smaller than the courtyard